Goals and Objectives

 - Define balance and moderation in one's life

-- Develop a plan for staying healthy throughout the semester
+- Develop a plan for staying healthy throughout the semester, managing stress and other difficulties

 - Understand Financial Literacy

-- Build relationships while knowing how to define both positive and negative relationships
+- Build relationships while knowing how to define these in positive and negative terms

 - Understand choices about health, nutrition, drugs, alcohol, and sexual activity